zzzprojects/EntityFramework-Extensions/docs/pages/site/contact-us.md

 - If your question is not suited for the Issue Tracker
 - If your message contains private information

-## I think I've found a new feature!
+## I think I've found a lacking feature!
 What should I do?
 The best way to request a new feature is using our [Issues Tracker](https://github.com/zzzprojects/EntityFramework-Extensions/issues){:target="_blank"}

 Contact us directly: